-Erase all channels before you begin programming.
-To erase the channels place the ignition in the ON/RUN position and press and hold the two outside HomeLink® buttons (I and III) for up 20 seconds or until the red indicator flashes.
+To erase the channels place the ignition in the ON/RUN position and push and hold the two outside HomeLink® buttons (I and III) for up 20 seconds or until the red indicator flashes.

 - Erasing all channels should only be performed when programming HomeLink® for the first time.
-Do not erase channels when programming additional buttons. - If you have any problems, or require assistance, please call toll-free 1-800-355-3515 or, on the Internet at www.HomeLink.com for information or assistance.
+Do not erase channels when programming additional buttons. - If you have any problems, or require assistance, please 3 call toll-free 1-800-355-3515 or, on the Internet at HomeLink.com for information or assistance.